SteveFortune/ocmock-block-tests/README.md

 ### Limitations

-- This relies on `NSInvokation` to invoke the blocks and as a result, does not support `va_list`s or `unions` as arguments.
+- This relies on `NSInvocation` to invoke the blocks and as a result, does not support `va_list`s or `unions` as arguments.
 - This has not been tested with function pointers as block arguments.
 - `OCMBlockArgCaller` is quite strict: it will throw if the type signature of a given argument doesn't match the type signature of the block (to offer as much protection as possible against weird bugs).